 1992

-Cult winemaker Burt Williams from Williams Selyem establishes a relationship John Thomas Ferrington, and begins sourcing fruit.
-1992 is their inaugural vintage of Ferrington Pinot Noir.
+Cult winemaker Burt Williams from Williams Selyem establishes a relationship John Thomas Ferrington, and begins sourcing fruit for their first vintage of vineyard designated Ferrington Pinot Noir.

 -